okfde/farmsubsidy-store/README.md

 **TODO**: If a cleaned csv already exists, it will not be re-generated.

-If the duckdb table `farmsubsidy` already exists, it will be deleted!
+If the table `farmsubsidy` already exists, it will be deleted!

 ### parallel cleaning

 The cleaning script in the `Makefile` requires [GNU Parallel](https://www.gnu.org/software/parallel/)

+For *clickhouse*, parallel importing is also possible.

 ## code style